 - Either deep fry or bake your scotch eggs until the sausage is fully cooked through

-In this recipe I show you how to make a baked scotch egg.
+In this recipe I show you how to make an oven baked scotch egg.

 How to make a baked scotch egg

-This removes the use of vegetable oils which can be very inflammatory and are prone to oxidation (more on that in my olive oil mayonnaise recipe post).
-It also lowers the amount of fat and calories in the recipe.
+This removes the use of vegetable oils and lowers the amount of fat and calories in the recipe.
 It is also a lot easier and way less messy of a process.

 What can you use for a scotch egg sauce?